On the $p$-adic pro-\'etale cohomology of Drinfeld symmetric spaces: toc Non-archimedean condensed functional analysis (after Clausen--Scholze) toc Non-archimedean condensed functional analysis (after Clausen--Scholze)

-Also the following result is hidden in the statement of Proposition \ref{nuccomm}: on $K$-Fréchet spaces the completed projective tensor product $\widehat \otimes_K$ agrees with $\solid_K$.\footnote{Let $V$ and $W$ be two (possibly non-Hausdorff) locally convex $K$-vector spaces.
+As a consequence, we can show that on $K$-Fréchet spaces the completed projective tensor product $\widehat \otimes_K$ agrees with $\solid_K$.\footnote{Let $V$ and $W$ be two (possibly non-Hausdorff) locally convex $K$-vector spaces.
 Recall that the \textit{completed projective tensor product} $V\widehat\otimes_K W$ is the Hausdorff completion of the projective tensor product of $V$ and $W$, \cite[Definition 10.3.2]{Garcia}. }

 \begin{prop}[\cite{CS}] Let $V$ and $W$ be $K$-Fréchet spaces.
 Then, the natural map of condensed $K$-vector spaces